 "I can't imagine packing any more detail into a three-week course.
 It covered the basics as well as intermediate and advanced concepts.
 John gave valuable feedback with explanation of why the suggestions will help improve your modeling process.
 I learned a lot about creating characters for online games and the rationale behind many of the pipeline procedures.
 I recommend the course for people serious about learning how to create better online game characters."
 Frank Heffner, student - November 2012

 "…the amount of content really exceeded my expectations.
 His excellent support on the forums, experience and critical eye made me advance in the right direction with my project.
 I would recommend this class to anyone interested in 3d game art."
 Roberto Fera, student - November 2012

-John has worked in the game industry for over 7 years at Schell Games, led by veteran game designer, Jesse Schell.
-As a senior c...Read More »
+John has worked in the game industry for 8 years at Schell Games, led by veteran game designer, Jesse Schell.
+As a senior charac...Read More »